Immunic, Inc. To Participate In Investor Conference In December

 a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced that Daniel Vitt, Ph.D., Chief Executive Officer of Immunic, will participate in a fireside chat on Thursday, December 5, 2024, at 11:30 am ET, during the Piper Sandler 36th Annual Healthcare Conference, taking place December 3-5, 2024, in New York.

-Dr. Vitt, Glenn Whaley, Chief financial Officer, and Jessica Breu, Vice President Investor Relations and Communications, will also participate in one-on-one investor meetings at the conference.
-To schedule a meeting, please contact your Piper Sandler representative or Jessica Breu at: [email protected] .
+Dr. Vitt, Glenn Whaley, Chief Financial Officer, and Jessica Breu, Vice President Investor Relations and Communications, will also participate in one-on-one investor meetings at the conference.
+To schedule a meeting, please contact your Piper Sandler representative or Jessica Breu at: ... .

 About Immunic, Inc.